 In this context, if you have recently arrived in Turkey and have not yet been registered by PDMM:

 - Please approach PDMM upon your arrival in Turkey and apply for registration as soon as possible.

 - There is no need to obtain a referral letter from UNHCR in Ankara in order to lodge your application for international protection at the PDMM.
 You can approach the PDMM in your location, or in any other province you wish.

 - Having your registration completed with the PDMM will legalize your stay in Turkey.
-You will be issued an ID card with a Foreigners’ ID number, which will give you access to the rights and services as per the Turkish legislation.
+You will be issued an ID card with a Foreigners’ ID number, which will give you access to the rights and services as per Turkish legislation.

-- International protection applications are received by 81 provinces while permanent stay in some cities are not allowed under the legislation.
+- International protection applications are received by 81 provinces while permanent stay in some cities is not allowed under the legislation.
 If you apply to one of the provinces where residence is not allowed, you will be referred to a province where longer-term residence is regulated – these provinces are shown in green on the map.

 - PDMM will identify your protection needs and vulnerabilities.
 If you have any special needs, please inform the interviewer at the PDMM.
 Based on an assessment, your application may be prioritized.